irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 - Card 5: Replaced 15 passive dodge chance (10 in vanilla is a typo, it's actually 15) with new "Static" dodge chance, which can not be adjusted by any skills or armors (yes, ICTV has 20 dodge).
 This dodge chance allows for all armors to gain extra survivability equally, since you will always trade amount of stored health, which is more important now, for armor.
 This does bring the 2 Piece suit down, since you can't get 30 passive 40 running dodge anymore, but this is a small price to pay, in my opinion, considering that this version makes literally every other armor usable, depening on your build.
-- Card 7: Added "shield" or "absorption" mechanic for stored health to imrpove survivability by making stored health take damage first, before your actual health.
+- Card 7: Added "shield" or "absorption" mechanic for stored health to improve survivability by making stored health take damage first, before your actual health.
 This allows for low health situations to be less frustrating, since now after your armor is destroyed, even if you were to take damage to your health, stored health will be depleted first instead.
 Also while at full health you can also get benefits from stored health after your armor breaks.
-- Card 9: To compensate 2 features mentioned above, which generally imrpove your survivability, 9th perk deck card was somewhat nerfed.
+- Card 9: To compensate 2 features mentioned above, which generally improve your survivability, 9th perk deck card was somewhat nerfed.
 Vanilla version increases your armor recovery timer's depletion rate by a certain %.
 So if your timer is at 4 seconds, depending on your armor, this recovery timer may end up being 0.28-1 seconds long after a kill.
 Despite how good this is, there is 1 issue however: this only applies if your armor is completely broken.
 New version of this skill is much more reliable since it now applies the bonus to armor recovery until your armor fully recovers, and it's now affected by both your teammates' and your kills.
 The numbers themselves however are much less powerful than vanilla.
 The biggest bonus per kill you can get now is -0.25 seconds, and the bonus will also only apply to the armor recovery part of the skill, without altering the armor suppresion 1 second delay, and also having a ceiling to it's bonus of lowest possible recovery timer at 0.8 seconds.
 But allowing this effect to also be improved by other players' kills this makes it fit better with the other passive aspects of this perk.

 This perk is mostly buffed, but still feels pretty balanced, while being much easier to run, since you don't have to run an explosive shotgun to break your armor to heal yourself anymore.
 Most armors also have new stored health amounts now, which are balanced around DS difficulty and how many 225 hits you can take there while at maxed amount of stored health (based around 2 skills - 10% damage resistance from any source, and Partners in Crime's 30% health boost).